General Music Director - Wuppertal Symphony Orchestra and Opera

 Conductor, composer and pianist Patrick Hahn was born in 1995 in Graz, Austria and has already established himself as one of the most promising artists of his generation.
 Patrick’s international presence has grown exponentially in recent seasons in both the concert hall and opera house, with important engagements including dates with the Münchner Philharmoniker, Luzerner Sinfonieorchester, Wiener Symphoniker and Bayerische Staatsoper.
-From the season 2021/22 he will take up the position of General Music Director of the Wuppertaler Bühnen und Sinfonieorchester GmbH, becoming the youngest GMD in Germany.
+From the season 2021/22 he has taken up the position of General Music Director of the Wuppertaler Bühnen und Sinfonieorchester GmbH, becoming the youngest GMD in Germany.

 As a pianist, he performed with the Mozarteum Orchestra Salzburg or as a Lied accompanist in the Vienna Musikverein, for the season 2017/18 he was also a solo repetitor at the Hamburg State Opera.
 In close collaboration with Kirill Petrenko, he was musically responsible for the 2019 new productions of Salome and Die Tote Stadt at the Bavarian State Opera as well as Fidelio at Festspielhaus Baden-Baden.

 Next to his studies in piano and conducting at the University of Music and Performing Arts in Graz, he was invited to master classes with Kurt Masur, Bernard Haitink, and as a Conducting Fellow to the Aspen Music Festival and the Tanglewood Music Center.